Stanislav Rostotsky: Late years

-During the 1990s Rostotsky spent a lot of time at his house near the Gulf of Finland, fishing, as this was his favourite hobby.
-He turned to cinema only once — to act in the 1998 TV mini-series At Daggers Drawn, an adaptation of the classic novel of the same name (director Alexandr Orlov).
+During the 1990s Rostotsky spent a lot of time at his house near the Gulf of Finland, fishing, as this was his favorite hobby.
+He turned to cinema only once—to act in the 1998 TV mini-series At Daggers Drawn, an adaptation of the classic novel of the same name (director Aleksandr Orlov).
 He also took part in the Window on Europe film festival in Vyborg.

 Rostotsky died on 10 August 2001 on his way to the festival.
 He felt a strong pain in the chest and managed to pull the car over.
-His wife called the ambulance, but the doctors were unable to save him.Stanislav Rostotsky Died Behind the Wheel of His Favourite Car Komsomolskaya Pravda August 14, 2001 (in Russian) Stanislav Rostotsky was buried in Moscow on the Vagankovo Cemetery.
-In just a year his only son Andrei Rostotsky died tragically as he fell down a cliff while making preparations for his new movie.
+His wife called the ambulance, but the doctors were unable to save him.
+Stanislav Rostotsky was buried in Moscow in the Vagankovo Cemetery.
+In just a year his only son Andrei Rostotsky died as he fell down a cliff while making preparations for his new movie.